-Kadroo gave birth to one thousand nagas.
+Nagas were born from Kashyap and his third wife, Kadroo, who birthed great serpents (nagas).
+According to the legends, Kadroo gave birth to one thousand nagas.
 Some of the most famous, besides the trio of Sesha, Vasuki and Takshaka are Anant, Kanwal, Kalia, Karkotak, Padma, Aswatar.
 Mahapadma, Shankh, Pingal, and Kulik.

 Takshaka is the tribal chief of snakes and an unusual naga.
 He appears in the epic Mahabharata, and his fame spread even to Chinese and Japanese mythology.